-In the U.S., millions of people struggle daily with substance abuse addictions.
+In the U.S., millions of people struggle daily with substance abuse addictions and needing proper drug treatment programs.
 This common problem affects people from every walk of life, regardless of age, race, or social stature.
 Addiction can happen to anyone, even those who are taking legal prescription drugs.
 To get a good idea about the actual scope of the problem, the following information will help.

 How Bad is the Problem?